querolita/mina-book/src/specs/polynomial_commitment.md

     chunked_evals: Vec<Vec<ScalarField>>,
 }

-/// This struct represents an aggregated evaluation proof for a number of polynomial commitments, as well as a number of evaluation points. struct AggregatedEvaluationProof {
+/// This struct represents an multi-evaluation proof for a number of polynomial commitments, as well as a number of evaluation points. struct MultiEvaluationProof {
     /// a number of evaluation points
     eval_points: Vec<ScalarField>,
     /// a number of commitments evaluated at these evaluation points